kendru/kendru.github.com/_posts/2014-03-01-building-out-the-web-service-restful-clojure-part-3.md

 category: restful-clojure
 tags: ["clojure", "REST", "middleware", "testing", "tutorial"]
 ---
-{% include JB/setup %}

 <aside>
 Before we get started, I want to give a small disclaimer.
 At the end of the last tutorial, I mentioned that we would be dealing with authentication in this tutorial.
-However, once I started writing this tutorial, I realized that it would be _way_ too long to cover authentication.
+However, once I started writing this tutorial, I realized that it would be <em>way</em> too long to cover authentication.
 I will cover authentication in the next tutorial - I promise!
 </aside>

 ## Passing our tests

 If you recall from the
 [last tutorial](/restful-clojure/2014/02/19/getting-a-web-server-up-and-running-with-compojure-restful-clojure-part-2/),
 we have a few tests that are currently failing.
 This is a good thing, because now we know exactly what we need to do to get the tests passing.
 For refernece,